 Spills are reported to EPC-CP for documentation and reporting purposes.
-The completion of a spill report (form provided in Appendix G-1) is required in the event of a spill.
+The completion of a spill report (Appendix G) is required in the event of a spill.
 The spill report will be submitted to EPC-CP personnel and handled according to internal spill record keeping procedures.
 Spills may be "reportable" (requiring external agency notification) depending on the nature of the spilled material and the location of the release.
 External agency notification may consist of verbal or written notification to the National Response Center, Environmental Protection Agency Region VI, or the New Mexico Environment Department (NMED).
-The determination for the type of reporting will be made by the SEO/EM&R Office, FOD, and EPC-CP in accordance with Laboratory and DOE policies and federal and state regulatory reporting requirements.
+The determination for the type of reporting will be made by the SEO/EM&R Office, FOD and EPC-CP in accordance with Laboratory and DOE policies and federal and state regulatory reporting requirements.
 Copies of internal spill reports are maintained by the responsible organization.
-If an un-reportable spill occurs it will be documented in the spill log in Appendix G.